-When Jonathan arrived at U of T, he wanted to challenge himself throughout his undergrad.
+When Jonathan arrived at U of T, he wanted to challenge himself.
 By taking advantage of the student support systems available to him, he quickly learned how to study well and use his time in a constructive manner.
-As a result, he had the opportunity to participate in an International Course Module to Rwanda and study life after genocide.
+As a result, he had the opportunity to participate in an International Course Module in Rwanda and study life after genocide.
 “During my international experience, I realized that I want to be as inclusive as possible in everything that I do.
 Rwandans believe in togetherness and being one, while living in North America I find that our culture is more individualistic.
 I really saw the benefits of coming together as a community.”
-Not only did this experience complement Jonathan’s studies but he had the chance to make real-world connections and experience new cultures.
+Not only did this experience complement Jonathan’s studies, he also had a chance to make real-world connections and experience new cultures.

 3rd year, Global Health and Biology

-Evani chose U of T because she loved the idea of studying in a large city in the world, surrounded by diverse groups of people and opportunity.
-Along the way, she has had many incredible experiences, including being part of a global health research course that took her and a few of her peers to Greece.
-“This experience not only showed me the challenges within that country but it also allowed me to compare and contrast the health care systems in both Greece and Canada,” she explains, adding that there were many other benefits as well.
-Not only did she learn how to forge equitable partnerships, approach a community and get community members involved in all stages of a research project, she also believes this opportunity taught her to be a more principled and holistic researcher.
+Evani chose U of T because she loved the idea of studying in a large city, surrounded by diverse groups of people and opportunity.
+Along the way, she has had many valuable experiences, including being part of a global health research course that took her and a few of her peers to Greece.
+“This experience not only showed me the challenges within that country, it also allowed me to compare and contrast the health care systems in both Greece and Canada,” she explains, adding that there were many other benefits as well.
+Not only did she learn how to forge equitable partnerships and how to approach and involve a community and get community members involved in all stages of a research project, she also believes this opportunity taught her to be a more principled and holistic researcher.

 4th year, History and Political Science

-Michaela chose to study at U of T knowing that an academic experience in a world-class city would provide her with unlimited opportunity (and be a big change of pace from the small town she grew up in).
-One of the highlights of Michaela’s undergrad has been the work opportunities through U of T. “Work study positions have not only offered me skills applicable to the real world, but also allowed me to gain a network foundation that has led to further career opportunities.”
+Michaela chose to study at U of T knowing that an academic experience in a world-class city would provide her with unlimited opportunity, as well as, a big change of pace from her small hometown.
+One of the highlights of Michaela’s undergrad has been the work opportunities available through U of T. “Work study positions have not only helped me to develop skills applicable to the real world, I also gained a network foundation that has led to further career opportunities.”

 Michaela feels more prepared to transition from university life to a career thanks to work-study positions that have taught her relevant and complementary skills.